In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Interpretable Machine Learning Methods

 \subsection{Broward Prediction Results for Interpretable Models}

-Table \ref{table:broward_interpretable_pred_res} in the Appendix and Figure \ref{fig:FL_interpretable_vis} show the results of interpretable models on the Broward data set.
+Figure \ref{fig:comb_interpretable} show the results of interpretable models on the Broward data set; details are presented in Table \ref{table:broward_interpretable_pred_res} in Section \ref{app-tables} from Appendix.
 For all prediction problems in both two-year and six-month prediction periods that we examined, we observed that CART consistently performed worse than other algorithms.
 Additive Stumps and EBM performed similarly on all the prediction tasks and outperformed other models, including the Arnold PSA and COMPAS, on most of the prediction tasks.
 The performances of the best interpretable models are very similar to that of the best baseline models---this is true for each of the prediction problems we considered.
 The AUC gaps between the best interpretable models and best baseline models for all two-year prediction tasks range from 0.3\% to 1.7\% in absolute value, and range from 0.2\% to 2.6\% for six-month prediction tasks.
-The two maximum prediction gaps, 1.7\% and 2.6\%, both come from \texttt{drug} recidivism prediction tasks.
 Prediction gaps from all other problems are smaller than 1\%.